Niamh Hyland: Judicial career

 Hyland was appointed to the High Court in December 2019.
 She has presided over cases involving data protection law, freedom of information law, environmental law, medical negligence, insolvency law, and company law.

-She was part of a three-judge division of the High Court with the President of the High Court Mary Irvine and Denis McDonald in June 2020.
+She was part of a three-judge division of the High Court with the President of the High Court Mary Irvine, and Denis McDonald in June 2020.
 The lead plaintiff Ivana Bacik took action against the Taoiseach to ask the court if Seanad Éireann could sit without its nominated members.
 The three judges held that it could not.

 She was elevated as a judge of the Court of Appeal in July 2024, having been appointed by President Michael D. Higgins.

+She served as an Appeal Court judge until April 2026 when she was appointed a judge of the Supreme Court by President Catherine Connelly to fill the vacancy created by the retirement of judge Elizabeth Dunne.

 Personal life

+She was born on 23 September 1966.
 She is married to singer, filmmaker and former member of The Fat Lady Sings Nick Kelly, who is the son of John M. Kelly.